hanconst/cics-liberty-minibank-example/README.md

 1. Download [Liberty](https://developer.ibm.com/wasdev/getstarted/) if you haven't installed it in your laptop, According to the guide, you can easily install it in Eclipse.

 1. Download [Derby](https://db.apache.org/derby/derby_downloads.html) if you haven't installed yet, after that create a derby database in your laptop.
-We have already provided the DDL for the database needed, you can make your database using this DDL quite easily.Then put [*Minibank_DDL_Derby.sql*](DB-Tables/Minibank_DDL_Derby.sql) file under your Derby's `bin` folder.According to [Derby Reference](https://builds.apache.org/job/Derby-docs/lastSuccessfulBuild/artifact/trunk/out/getstart/index.html) to create your own Derby database with **ij** command below after setting `JAVA_HOME` and `DERBY_HOME` in your environment:
+We have already provided the DDL for the database needed, you can make your database using this DDL quite easily.Then put [*Minibank_DDL_Derby.sql*](DB-Tables/Minibank_DDL_Derby.sql) file under your Derby's `bin` folder.According to [Derby Reference](https://builds.apache.org/job/Derby-docs/lastSuccessfulBuild/artifact/trunk/out/getstart/index.html) to create your own Derby database named ***minibank*** with the command below after setting `JAVA_HOME` and `DERBY_HOME` in your environment*(run the following command under ij)*:

 		CONNECT 'jdbc:derby:minibank;create=true';
 		run 'Minibank_DDL_Derby.sql';